What is A Dental Bridge?

 The following steps are involved

-Your mouth will be examined by the dentist, who will make sure any tooth decay is restored first.
-An x-ray may be obtained at this time to ensure the health and vitality of the teeth.
+The mouth is examined by the dentist, and any tooth decay is restored first.
+An X-ray may be taken at this time to assess the condition of the teeth.

-Our dentist will make the two teeth on either side of the gap ready for the dental bridge and then make a mold or 3D scan the teeth.
+The two teeth on either side of the gap are prepared for the dental bridge and a mould or 3D scan of the teeth is taken.

-While you wait for your permanent bridge to be fabricated, you will be given a temporary bridge.
-The temporary bridge will be taken off when the permanent bridge is ready for cementing.
+While the permanent bridge is being fabricated, a temporary bridge may be provided.
+The temporary bridge is removed when the permanent bridge is ready for cementing.

-When the permanent bridge is ready, it will be positioned and cemented to the adjacent teeth on either side.
-If a dental implant is a better option for you, you could also use it to secure the bridge.
+When the permanent bridge is ready, it is positioned and cemented to the adjacent teeth on either side.
+In some cases, a dental implant may be considered as an alternative option to support a bridge.

 Ready to restore your smile?